- Considerations for best form of ownership

 The first thing to consider in regards to LLCs is taxes.
 Generally, you are not taxed differently if you decide to hold the real estate individually or in an LLC.
-If you own residential rental property, you will likely be taxed at your individual tax rate.
+If you own residential rental property, you will likely be taxed at your individual tax rate either way.
+If there are no tax advantages, the question becomes, "Why go through the trouble to set up an LLC for your investment property?"

 LLCs can also protect your property from you!
 Let’s say, for instance, you get in a car accident and seriously injure the other person.
-They can sue you personally but will not be able to pursue any of the property you hold in an LLC.
-It’s really a double benefit to holding your property in an ownership entity.
+They can sue you personally but will not be able to pursue action against any of the property you hold in an LLC.

 There are a few different types of ownership entities for investors to choose from.
-We’ve listed some of them below, but of course we strongly recommend speaking with a legal professional before making any decisions if you have questions.
+We’ve listed some of them below, but we strongly recommend speaking with a legal professional before making any decisions if you have questions.

 - LLC – Limited Liability Company: This is the most common and is generally our recommendation to investors looking to set up an outside entity for their assets.